Ahen-Studio/Ahen-db/SECURITY.md

 ## Reporting a Vulnerability

-- If you notice a vulnerability in our project, please report it privately using GitHub's security advisory reporting feature for this repository or another private contact method described in this project.
+- If you notice a vulnerability in our project, please report it privately using GitHub's security advisory reporting feature for this repository.

 - Or if you have already resolved the issue, you can submit a pull request (https://github.com/Ahen-Studio/skypydb/pulls).